Biomedical Catalyst: Developmental Pathway Funding Scheme (DPFS): Mar 2019

-Further details, including the deadlines for the next four calls, can be found on the submission deadlines page for the scheme.
+Further details of open and future DPFS deadlines can be found on the submission deadlines page for the scheme.

 The DPFS scheme is a key part of our Translational Research Strategy and supports the translation of fundamental discoveries toward benefits to human health.
 It funds the pre-clinical development and early clinical testing of novel therapeutics, devices and diagnostics, including “repurposing” of existing therapies.

 The scheme supports academically led projects whose goals are to improve prevention, diagnosis, prognosis, or treatment of significant health needs, or that focus on developing research tools that increase the efficiency of developing interventions.

 Projects supported by the scheme have up to four clearly defined milestones, outcomes and future plans.
 These help to maximise both the chance of success and the likelihood of the project attracting the downstream funding, from public or private sources, required to meet its clinical and commercial aims.
 The funding panels assessing the project will, if necessary, help to develop proposals and suggest enhancements.